mcerdeira/Abbrev/README.md

 That's it?
 ==========

 Yes.
-You may think that this is crap, or stupid, but, the main idea is to provide a simple and quick way of creating web pages with basic interactions.
+The main idea is to provide a simple and quick way of creating single page web pages with basic interactions.